INSIGHT Defense Pro

 Essential Reasoning Skills of Defense Professionals

-- Reasoning in Ambiguous Contexts: Skills in problem solving in contexts of risk, ambiguity and uncertainty are critical for legal and paralegal professionals.
+- Ambiguous Contexts: Skills in problem solving in contexts of risk, ambiguity and uncertainty are critical for defense professionals.
 A strong score on this scale indicates excellence in the core reasoning skill of drawing well warranted justified inferences in situations involving probabilistic inductive reasoning, comparative this-is-like-that reasoning, and empirical facts-up-to-theories reasoning.
 Strengths in this reasoning skill domain lead the problem solver to find the solution that has the strongest likelihood of success, given the information at hand.

 - Problem Analysis: A strongly skilled problem solver at the professional level can analyze problem situations and identifying the significance of their key elements.
 Problem analysis is the capacity to identify the critical elements in a problem solving or decision-making context.
 The analytical and interpretive skills used in problem analysis enable the professional to determine the issues that must be addressed and the parameters of the problem at hand.

-- Evaluating Alternatives: The successful professional can evaluate options accurately and establishing priorities.
+- Evaluating Alternatives: The successful professional is capable of evaluating options accurately and establishing priorities.
 A strong score on this scale indicates strength in the core reasoning skills of evaluation and explanation.
 The capacity of the professional to differentiate the quality of different possible choices and to explain the reasons behind that evaluation are key to successful problem solving by individuals and teams.

 The INSIGHT Defense Professional Report Package includes an individual test-taker report for each person assessed and optional group summary reports for each group and sub-group in the sample.